Your AI SDR failed because it pitched. We build agents that do the reverse.

 We build the reverse.

-How we train subagents that pass the Forward Test.
+How we train subagents that pass TVA.

 - Prospect-first research.
-The first subagent in the pipeline researches the prospect's visible pain — hiring patterns, product launches, funding events, public reviews, tech stack changes, exec movements.
+The first subagent in the pipeline researches the prospect's visible pain, hiring patterns, product launches, funding events, public reviews, tech stack changes, exec movements.
 It builds a dossier before it ever touches your value prop.

 - Signal scoring.
-A second subagent scores each signal against STA — is it Specific, Timely, Actionable?
+A second subagent scores each signal against STA, is it Specific, Timely, Actionable?
 Signals scoring below threshold are discarded.
 This kills 60–80% of "possible reasons to reach out" before drafting ever begins.

 - Value-prop anchoring.
 Only after a high-STA signal survives does the third subagent anchor your value prop to it.
 The message leads with the signal, delivers the insight, and positions your product as the answer to a problem the prospect has already admitted publicly.